Complete convergence theorem for a two-level contact process: Complete convergence

-\textbf{Step 2}.
-One condition of the block construction is having a cube of occupied sites.
-Suppose the constants corresponding to a block event probability of $1-\varepsilon_1$ are $n, L$ for the fleas and $\tilde{n}, \tilde{L}$ for the dual.
-Starting from a nonempty set, there is a positive probability that a cube of size $n$ is occupied by fleas at time 1.
-If the fleas survive, the probability that we do not see such a cube by time $t$ converges to 0 as $t\to +\infty$.
-It is likewise for the dual.
-Thus, we may pick $t_1>0$, $t_2>0$ such that the probability that the fleas survive until $t_1$ without forming a cube of size $n$ and the probability that the dual survive until $t_2$ without forming a cube of size $\tilde{n}$ are both less than $\varepsilon$.
-Also, since the sets $B, D$ are finite, the centers of the cubes are more likely to be close to these sets.
-We may find a number $M>0$ such that the probability that at least one of the centers is out of $[-M,M]^d$ is less than $\varepsilon$.
+Recall that in the initial configuration of the block construction, a cube around the origin is occupied by fleas.
+Instead, the initial configuration in this lemma is general, and we can show that a cube of the same size exists (possibly centered elsewhere) with high probability given that the fleas survive sufficiently long.
+It is known that the probability that the fleas survive up to time $t$ but we do not see an occupied cube of the same size anywhere by time $t$ goes to 0 as $t\to +\infty$.
+Thus, there is a $t_1>0$ such that the probability that the fleas survive until time $t_1$ without forming a cube of size $2n$ is less than $\varepsilon$.
+For the same reason, there is a $t_2>0$ such that the probability that the $B^ {T, D} _ s$ survives until time $t_2$ without forming a cube of size $2 \tilde{n}$ is less than $\varepsilon$ for any $T>0$.
+Since the sets $B, D$ are finite, we can find a number $M>0$ such that the probability that the cubes within $B^B_t$, $B^ {T, D} _s$ are formed by time $t_1, t_2$, respectively and at least one of their centers is out of $[-M,M]^d$ is less than $\varepsilon$.

-\textbf{Step 3}.
-We run both processes up to $\frac T 2 -1$, and compute the probability of hitting at time $\frac T 2$ from there.
-We take note here that $l_n$ and $r_n$ for the two processes (they may be different for the two processes) near time $T$ can be arbitrarily far away form each other by taking large values of $T$.